Coded exposure photography: Coded exposure

 Coded exposure solves the motion blur problem without the negative effects of shorter exposure times.
 It is an algorithm designed to open the camera's shutter in a pattern that enables the image to be processed in such a way that motion blur and noise are almost completely removed.
 Contrary to other methods of de-blurring, coded exposure does not require additional hardware beyond a digital camera.

 The key element of the coded exposure process is the formula that affects the shutter frequency.
 The process calculates the relationship between the exposure of the light sensor and the randomized code.
 The digital camera takes a series of snapshots at random intervals.
 This creates a blurred image that can be clarified given the code or the algorithm.
 Together with compressed sensing, this technique can be effective.

 Application

-The relative inexpensiveness of the coded exposure technology makes it a viable alternative to expensive cameras and equipment that take millions of images per second.
+The relative inexpensiveness of the coded exposure technology makes it a viable alternative to expensive cameras and equipment that takes millions of images per second.
 However, the algorithm and subsequent de-blurring is a complicated process that requires specialists who can write the programs and create templates for companies to work from.
 Ownership of the technology is subject to dispute; no patent covers it.

 Coded exposure could have application on live television.
 Accurate footage of sporting events requires a clear image and detail.
 Short exposure cameras have been used, but coded exposure is typically available at a lower cost.
 As of October 2019, the technology had not been widely used outside of a research environment.